 Dong Ba Market, Vietnam | View Itineraries

-Set near the gate of the old city, Dong Ba is the largest market in Hue.
+With a location right at the gate of the old city, Dong Ba is the largest market in Hue.
 The morning is bustling with traders and locals buying produce in every color and shape.
 The crowds thin in the afternoon, where you can stroll past stalls selling a variety of wares, and grab a seat for some local delicacies.
 Seek out the banh canh vendors on the outer perimeter of the market—they often wear the recognizable conical hats—and slurp on delicious Bun bo Hue, a spicy beef soup saturated with lemongrass, a top favorite the city is known for, and other stir-fried specialties.

 Palermo, Sicily | View Itinerary